Jacob-Zhou/jacob-zhou.github.io/index.md

 ### Others
 * **A little game powered by LLMs**
     <p class="vspace"></p>
     I am also interested in building LLM-powered applications.
-Here is a little game I made: [🫑青椒模拟器](https://tenure.hqzhou.com).
+Here is a little game that [Spico197](https://spico197.github.io) and I made: [🫑青椒模拟器](https://tenure.feedscription.com).
-    Feel free to play it and give me some feedback!
+    Feel free to play it and give us some feedback!
+    We also would like to thank [Kimi](https://www.kimi.com/?utm_campaign=TR_Z0K1xPQ0&utm_content=&utm_medium=Youtube&utm_source=CH_kEMBez3l&utm_term=) for providing the API credits for the game.
+And also [Warrier](https://zhaochen0110.github.io/) for helping us contact them.